ManaswiKolani/WisconsinPrisonCOVID-19-MortalityStudy/README.md

 Our analysis highlights a **statistically significant disparity** in COVID-19 mortality rates between Wisconsin’s prison system and the wider U.S. inmate population.
 Specifically, Wisconsin recorded a **~40 % lower death proportion** (p = 0.038) despite comparable facility crowding pressures, suggesting that localized mitigation policies or reporting practices played a pivotal role.

 While these findings are compelling, they rest on data collected only through March 2021 and may exclude unreported or late-reported deaths.

+---

+This project was developed as a part of STAT 240 - Final Course Project.
+Authors: Claire Carlson, Manaswi Kolani, Sydney Scalzo, Ary Baal 📅 May 2023